Ortizaw027/portfolio/README.md

 #My portfolio website
-#Contains some projcets I have completed
+#Contains some projects I have completed